Sudhee-bsp/SuperHero-app/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+- Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
+- You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+- All stylesheet links and scripts can be placed in the `pages/_document.js` file.

 ### API Routes in NextJs: